Keck Foundation Science and Engineering Research Program 2018

 - 2-3 sentences on your plans for meeting the institutional commitment.

-Your School/College Associate Dean for Research will complete the review process and submit one or two proposals to the OVCRGE via email to firstname.lastname@example.org by September 1, 2016.
+Your School/College Associate Dean for Research will complete the review process and submit one or two Concept Papers to the OVCRGE via email to firstname.lastname@example.org by April 3, 2017.

-Applications are due to Keck Foundation by November 01, 2016.
+Concept Papers are due to Keck Foundation by June 30, 2017.
+Applications are due to Keck Foundation by November 01, 2017.